Schecher1/Encrypted-Notebook-MySqlData/README.md

 ### Notebook:
--Under the "Create" button, there is a text box where you should enter the name of the new notebook.                                  <br />
+-Under the "Create" button, there is a text box where you should enter the name of the new notebook.                                  <br/>
--When you delete a notebook, you must select it from the list.                                                                        <br />
+-When you delete a notebook, you must select it from the list.                                                                        <br/>
--THERE IS NO AUTOMATIC SAVE, whenever you want to change your book, save it first.                                                    <br />
+-THERE IS NO AUTOMATIC SAVE, whenever you want to change your book, save it first.                                                    <br/>
 ![Notebook](IMAGES/Version%201.0.0.0/Notebook.PNG)